tsjondin/module-js/README.md

 The main module will not run its definition until the baz and bon modules have been resolved and included.
-In this case the module definitions woudl run in the following order:
+In this case the module definitions would run in the following order:

 baz -> bon -> bar -> foo -> main